JiaWenqi/sentiment_lstm/README.md

 batch_size = 100
 length = 150

-Achieved 60.94% at epoch 38, still learning.
+Achieved ~62% at epoch ~200.
+At this point, the precision for training set is ~90%, so apparently there is overfitting.